swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ![CardLinks Flow](/images/cardlinks_flow.png)

 ## Card and Cardholder Data
 The Card and Cardholder Data for CardLinks Engage will be published to the CardSavr platform using the Strivve CardSavr API.
-This card and cardholder details.
 This information is in turn stored in the PCI-DSS compliant CardSavr platform and is securely retrieved once the URL is consumed by the Cardholder.

 The base information needed to create a CardLink includes:
 - Card Data